Levinders/Elevating-Dashboard-Navigation-with-Pop-Out-Menus-in-Looker-Studio/README.md

-# Enhancing Stakeholders Experience in Looker Studio Reports with Pop-Out Menus and Navigations
+# Enhancing Stakeholders Experience in Looker Studio Reports with Smart Pop-Out Menus and Navigations

 ![Nav menu](assests/nav%20menu%201.jpg)

+## Project Motivation
-Optimizing BI reports for clarity, usability, and decision-making In modern data projects, building dashboards that inform is not enough — they must also be intuitive, actionable, and user-friendly for a range of audiences.
+In modern data projects, building dashboards that inform is not enough — they must also be intuitive, actionable, and user-friendly for a range of audiences.
 To meet that need, I developed an interactive pop-out menu navigation system in Looker Studio that elevates both the user experience (UX) and interface design (UI) of data reports.

 The Challenge